-Another result we observe from the above mathematical expression is that increasing the system size into the periodic direction is more effective in reducing the noise.
-Setting SD and LH to 1 and 1 σ , we find that the magnitude of the noise reduces from 33.67 to 17.78 if system size is quadrupled.
+Another result we observed from the above mathematical expression is that increasing the system size in the periodic direction is more effective in reducing the noise.
+Setting SD and LH to 1 and 1 σ , we found that the magnitude of the noise reduces from 33.67 to 17.78 if the system size is quadrupled.
 This result supports previous mathematical expressions on statistical error.

-Following conclusions are deduced from the sampling noise analysis in the stationary flow.
-First, previous analyses on statistical error cannot be applied on wall-bounded nanoscale systems.
-As our empirical equation presents, the layer height and sampling duration are coupled together and noise reduction by handling these factors are less effective than have been reported.
-This emphasizes that the actual measurement of the sampling noise is inevitable to determine coupling parameters in the specific system.
-Second, increasing the size of sampling layer in the periodic direction is more effective on reducing the sampling noise.
-This leads us to an unfavorable conclusion that additional computational cost should be sacrificed to get the acceptable sampled solution.
+The following conclusions are deduced from the sampling noise analysis of the stationary flow.
+First, previous analyses on statistical error cannot be applied in wall-bounded nanoscale systems.
+As our empirical equation presents, the layer height and sampling duration are coupled, and noise reduction by these factors is less effective than previously reported, which indicates that the actual measurement of the sampling noise is necessary to determine coupling parameters in the specific system.
+Second, increasing the size of sampling layer in the periodic direction is more effective in reducing the sampling noise.
+This leads us to the unfavorable conclusion that additional computational cost should be sacrificed to obtain an acceptable sampled solution.